StockSharp/AlgoTrading/Designer/Gallery/Schemas/OBV_Breakout/README.md

 ## Entry and Exit Rules

 - **Long entry**: On-Balance Volume is above its value on the previous candle, the candle closed above the moving average and the position is flat.
 The order buys one lot at market.
 - **Short entry**: On-Balance Volume is at or below its value on the previous candle, the candle closed below the moving average and the position is flat.
 The order sells one lot at market.
-An unchanged OBV counts as not rising here, exactly as in the original code.
+An unchanged OBV counts as not rising.
 - **Exit**: A long is closed on the first candle where OBV stops rising, a short on the first candle where OBV rises again, both through position modify blocks in close mode.
-The original has no stop loss or take profit either.
+There is no stop loss or take profit.

 ## Parameters